pyccel/pyccel/tutorial/openmp.md

 ## Using the Runtime Library Routines

-OpenMP Runtime Library Routines for Pyccel work by importing the OpenMP routine needed from the Pyccel stdlib:
+OpenMP Runtime Library Routines for Pyccel work by importing the OpenMP routine needed from the `pyccel.stdlib`:

 Please note that files using the OpenMP Runtime library routines will only work when compiled with pyccel (i.e. they won't work in pure python mode).